Keeping her memory alive

 In honour of Marzieh (Mari) Foroutan, a brilliant PhD student in the Faculty of Environment who was aboard flight PS752 which crashed in Iran, the faculty has established a scholarship in her name.
-With permission from her family the scholarahip will help keep her memory alive in perpetuity, and support those who will walk in her big footsteps in the years to come.
+With permission from her family, the scholarship will help keep her memory alive in perpetuity and support those who will walk in her big footsteps in the years to come.

-Environment's goal is to raise $50k to endow a graduate scholarship for international PhD students.
+Our goal is to raise $50K to endow a graduate scholarship for international PhD students.
 All gifts of $20 plus are tax deductible.

 Mari’s passion was helping ensure the world’s water supply is safe for everyone to use.
 She was a member of Global Water Futures, a project providing governments, businesses and communities the risk management tools they need to tackle threats to Canada's water supply and quality in an era of climate change.
 Mari was a brilliant scientist, a natural problem solver.
 As her friends and colleagues put it, "she brought an optimistic and curious determination to her work."
 This often involved spending extended time in and around the lakes of southern Ontario where she used field sensors, high-resolution remote sensing from drones, and numerical models to measure to monitor and predict surface temperature, thermal structure, ice cover and water quality of climate impacted lakes.